 The league competitions take place at Eaton Farm and there are a number of disciplines in which the girls compete: dressage, showing, equitation and show jumping.

-St Mary’s traditionally hosts the annual Grade 4 and 5 A and B and the Grade 6 and 7 B and C Hockey Festival, which is held on a Saturday morning towards the end of the season.
-The Grade 6 and 7 A teams participate in the annual Riverside Hockey Tour.
+St Mary’s hosts the annual Grade 4 A-D and Grade 6 B and C hockey festivals.
+These festivals take place on Saturday’s towards the end of the season.

 Rhythmic gymnastics is an amalgam of gym, music, dance and the use of hand apparatus.
 It is the perfect combination of creativity, fitness and eye-hand co-ordination.
 Girls who are involved in this activity develop an appreciation for music and movement and benefit from the healthy effects of aerobic exercise.
 We use ribbons, ropes, balls, hoops and clubs as part of the routines and many St Mary’s girls have achieved provincial recognition.
 We combine our sessions with girls from Waverley Girls’ High School and these girls add a wonderfully vibrant dimension to rhythmic gymnastics.